 - Pipe scale

-Only two of these contaminants, liquid oil and oil aerosol, are introduced by a lubricating compressor.
+Liquid oil and oil aerosol.
+Those two contaminants introduced from a lubricant compressor.
 The purification equipment required to reduce or remove the remaining contaminants also removes liquid oil and oil aerosols by virtue of their operation.
-Therefore, regardless of the type of compressor installed, purification equipment is required.
+Therefore, regardless of the type of compressor installed, you need purification equipment.